 - (1) Unless otherwise indicated, such person's address is c/o JAKKS Pacific, Inc., 2951 28 th Street, Santa Monica, California 90405. - (2) The number of shares of common stock beneficially owned by each person or entity is determined under the rules promulgated by the Securities and Exchange Commission.
 Under such rules, beneficial ownership includes any shares as to which the person or entity has sole or shared voting power or investment power.
-The percentage of our outstanding shares is calculated by including among the shares owned by such person any shares which such person or entity has the right to acquire within 60 days after March 4, 2017.
-The inclusion herein of any shares deemed beneficially owned does not constitute an admission of beneficial ownership of such shares. - (3) Except as otherwise indicated, exercises sole voting power and sole investment power with respect to such shares. - (4) Does not include any shares of common stock issuable upon the conversion of \$54.7 million of our 4.25% convertible senior notes due 2018, initially convertible at the rate of 114.3674 shares of common stock per \$1,000 principal amount at issuance of the notes (but subject to adjustment under certain circumstances as described in the notes) nor any shares of common stock issuable upon the conversion of \$113.0 million of our 4.875% convertible senior notes due 2020, initially convertible at the rate of 103.7613 shares of common stock per \$1,000 principal amount at issuance of the notes (but subject to adjustment under certain circumstances as described in the notes).
+The percentage of our outstanding shares is calculated by including among the shares owned by such person any shares which such person or entity has the right to acquire within 60 days after March 4, 2018.
+The inclusion herein of any shares deemed beneficially owned does not constitute an admission of beneficial ownership of such shares. - (3) Except as otherwise indicated, exercises sole voting power and sole investment power with respect to such shares. - (4) Does not include any shares of common stock issuable upon the conversion of \$42.7 million of our 4.25% convertible senior notes due 2018, initially convertible at the rate of 114.3674 shares of common stock per \$1,000 principal amount at issuance of the notes (but subject to adjustment under certain circumstances as described in the notes) nor any shares of common stock issuable upon the conversion of \$113.0 million of our 4.875% convertible senior notes due 2020, initially convertible at the rate of 103.7613 shares of common stock per \$1,000 principal amount at issuance of the notes (but subject to adjustment under certain circumstances as described in the notes).
 Does include 3,112,840 shares of common stock repurchased by the Company under a prepaid forward purchase contract under which no shares have been returned to the Company. - (5) The address of Dr. Patrick Soon-Shiong is 10182 Culver Blvd., Culver City, CA 90232.
-Includes 1,500,000 shares underlying a warrant owned by an affiliate (NantWorks LLC).
-Except for 239,622 shares, and the shares underlying the warrant, all of the shares are owned jointly with California Capital Z, LLC.
-All the information presented in this Item with respect to this beneficial owner was extracted solely from the Schedule 13D/A filed on July 26, 2016. - (6) The address of AQR Capital Management, LLC is Two Greenwich Office Park, Greenwich, CT 06830.
-Possesses joint voting and dispositive power with respect to all of such shares and certain of the reported shares underlie presently convertible notes.
-All the information presented in this Item with respect to this beneficial owner, including the percentage ownership since the amount of derivative securities was not disclosed, was extracted solely from the Schedule 13G filed on February 13, 2017. - (7) The address of Dimensional Fund Advisors LP (formerly known as Dimensional Fund Advisors, Inc.) is Building One, 6300 Bee Cove Road, Austin, TX 78746.
-Possesses sole voting power over 1,422,864 shares and sole dispositive power over 1433,077 shares.
-All the information presented in this Item with respect to this beneficial owner was extracted solely from the Schedule 13G/A filed on February 9, 2017. - (8) The address of Oasis Management Company Ltd. is c/o Oasis Management (Hong Kong) LLC, 21/F Man Yee Building, 68Des Voeux Road, Central, Hong Kong.
-Possesses joint voting and dispositive power over with respect to all of such shares.
-3,528,156 of such shares underlie presently convertible notes.
-All the information presented in this Item with respect to this beneficial owner was extracted solely from the Schedule 13D/A filed on January 27, 2017.
+Except for 239,622 shares, all of the shares are owned jointly with California Capital Z, LLC.
+All the information presented in this Item with respect to this beneficial owner was extracted solely from the Schedule 13D/A filed on July 26, 2016. - (6) The address of Oasis Management Company Ltd. is c/o Oasis Management (Hong Kong) LLC, 21/F Man Yee Building, 68Des Voeux Road, Central, Hong Kong.
+Possesses shared voting and dispositive power of such shares.
+1,063,553 of such shares underlie convertible notes.
+All the information presented in this Item with respect to this beneficial owner was extracted solely from the Schedule 13D/A filed on November 8, 2017. - (7) The address of Wolverine Asset Management, LLC is175 West Jackson Blvd., Suite 340, Chicago Illinois 60604.
+Possesses joint voting and dispositive power with respect to 1,704,622 of such shares (the balance is held jointly by other related parties) and all which shares (except for 8,124 shares) underlie presently convertible notes.
+All the information presented in this Item with respect to this beneficial owner was extracted solely from the Schedule 13G/A filed on February 14, 2018.